How to Use Baseball Nut: A Complete Guide

 The NUT Score

-NUT (Net Unbiased Total) is Baseball Nut's signature metric.
-It measures how many wins a player adds or costs their team using only hitting and pitching β no unreliable defensive metrics.
+NUT (Net Unbiased Total) is Baseball Nut's signature metric β the number the box score doesn't want you to see.
+It measures how many wins a player adds or costs their team, built on hitting (wOBA) and pitching (FIP).
+One number, calculated the same way every time.

 A NUT of 0 is league average.
 Positive means the player is helping their team win.
 Negative means the opposite.
 The higher the number, the bigger the impact.